Skip to main content

 Real Flying Experience

-We fly these routes daily for major airlines out of NYC—through weather, turbulence, and every situation that worries passengers.
+We fly these routes professionally for major airlines out of NYC—through weather, turbulence, and every situation that worries passengers.
 What creates your anxiety is completely routine for us.

 Teaching Background